Agira Canadian War Cemetery

 It was not just young men who fought in WWII.
 Lance Sgt.
 Jack was 48, son of George and Annie Jack and husband of Alice Irene.
 From the Winnipeg suburb of St. Vital, he very likely also served in WWI as did many of the ‘old timers’ in the Canadian army.
 He died a tragic death only the day after the landings on July 10 when he fell off a truck towing a large field piece and was crushed by the wheels of the towed cannon.

 I could go on and on as every headstone has its own unique back story that, thanks to the internet, it is possible for anyone with a little patience to research.
 I urge anyone who visits a CWGC cemetery to do the same.
-However, it’s time to get on the bus and head back to Catania where our visit to Sicily will end.
+However, it’s time to get on the bus and head back to Catania where our visit to Sicily will end and we will fly to Rome.